 The family-owned restaurant has a panoramic terrace, giving you views of the whole city and surrounding mountains.
-Here you’ll get a bird’s-eye perspective of the colour colonial buildings tightly clustered together.
+Here, you’ll get a birds-eye perspective of the colourful colonial buildings tightly clustered together.

 #12 Get a birds-eye view of the city from Guadalupe church

 Another great place to get a spectacular view over San Cristobal de las Casas is from Guadalupe church, which sits on the hillside and is visible from most places in the city.